taylor-giles/Wake-On-Lan/server/README.md

 5. With python 3.10, create a new environment ensuring the packages in `requirements.txt` are installed.
 If you wish to follow this project's standard, create the environment in `server/.venv`
 6. Source the environment
 7. Start the server
+8. Visit http://{server-address}/docs for the interactive docs or http://{server-address}/redoc for alternative documentation